-You may also hear the phrase “educational credit scores.”
-This can refer to the proprietary scoring models used by TransUnion and Equifax; the term means that these scores may not be used often by lenders, but they help to educate consumers about their credit scores in general.
+You may also hear the phrase “educational credit score.”
+This can refer to the proprietary scoring models used by TransUnion and Equifax.
+The term means that these scores may not be used by lenders, but they help educate consumers about their credit scores.

 Check your credit score with SoFi Relay.

-You’ll notice that a lot of information around improving your credit scores focuses on reducing your debt.
-After all, 30% of your FICO score is based upon outstanding debt.
+You’ll notice that a lot of information around improving your credit scores focuses on debt reduction.
+After all, 30% of your FICO Score is based upon outstanding debt.
 By paying that down on time, you may be able to boost your credit score.
-One potential action item for those trying to improve their credit score is to work on paying down credit card debt.
+One potential action item for those trying to strengthen their credit history is to work on paying down credit card debt.

 Credit card debt may be the highest-interest debt you’re carrying.
-(After all, credit card debt interest rates are currently around 17%, compared to federal student loans currently at 5.05%, and the average mortgage hovering around 4%.)
-That means if you have credit card debt, it could be your fastest growing debt—and by getting rid of that, you may be able to significantly reduce your outstanding debt.
+After all, the average credit card interest rate is currently around 15%, compared to federal student loans, currently at 4.99%, and the average mortgage, hovering around 5.8%.
+That means if you have credit card debt, it could be your fastest growing debt.
+By getting rid of it, you may be able to significantly reduce your outstanding debt.

-Alright, now it’s time to talk about getting rid of that credit card debt balance.
 One way to get out of credit card debt is to consolidate it into a lower-interest option.
-One such option is a balance transfer credit card, which usually involves transferring credit card debt to a 0% interest credit card.
-The catch is that the 0% interest is often just a promotion, and after a given amount of time, the interest rate could shoot up.
+With a balance transfer credit card, you can move your high-interest debt to a 0% interest card.
+The catch is that the 0% interest is temporary, and after a given amount of time (typically six to 21 months), the interest rate shoots up.

-Another option is to consider consolidating your high-interest credit card debt with a low-rate personal loan.
-While your credit score is likely to be reviewed by lenders when you apply for a personal loan, there are other financial factors lenders also consider, such as your current employment situation and income.
-If you think a personal loan might be right for your financial situation, SoFi offers personal loans with absolutely no fees—and no headaches.
+A common way to consolidate high-interest credit card debt is with a low-interest personal loan.
+While your credit score is likely to be reviewed by lenders when you apply for a personal loan, there are other financial factors they consider, such as your current employment situation and income.
+If you think a personal loan might be right for your financial situation, SoFi offers personal loans with absolutely no fees — and no headaches.